-D0 Challenge visit 3 £110 Payment Trigger after challenge visit completed Days off work - 10 days 3 £150/day Payment Trigger after challenge visit completed D 1- D14 Follow-up visits 3 £90/visit PD to D14PD, as required Diagnosis visits 3 £90/visit Full completion of Challenge Diary £30 Payment Trigger for D1-D14, PD visits (if required) and challenge diary completion is at the end of diagnosis or D14 post challenge visit.
-D28 £90/ visit Trigger after completion of the visit.
-Stool samples 1-3 £30/ sample Payment Trigger after the 3 clearance stool samples D90, D180 Follow-up visits £90/ visit Payment Triggers after each completed visit.
-Unscheduled visit(s) If required, as per PI discretion only £90/ visit Payment Trigger after completion of the visit.
-Per participant total (not including unscheduled) Up to £4410
+Study visit number Visit type Amount Screening (including ultrasound if this is conducted) 1 Screening assessment £110 Payment Trigger 1 after screening complete D-28 Vaccination £110 Full completion of Diary £30 D-21, D-14, Post- vaccine immunology, pre-challenge visits (as required) 2 Follow-up £90/visit Payment Trigger 2 after vaccine follow up visits D0 Challenge visit 3 £110 Days off work - 10 days 3 £150/day D 1- D14 Follow-up visits 3 £90/visit PD to D14PD, as required Diagnosis visits 3 £90/visit Full completion of Challenge Diary £30 Payment Trigger 3 at the end of diagnosis, or D14 post challenge visits D28 £90/ visit Stool samples 1-3 £30/ sample Payment Trigger 4 after the 3 clearance stool samples D90, D180 Follow-up visits £90/ visit Payment Triggers 5 and 6 after D90 and D180 visits, respectively Unscheduled visit(s) If required, as per PI discretion only £90/ visit If unscheduled visits have occurred, they will be paid at the next payment trigger point.
+Per participant total (not including unscheduled) Up to £4410 separately or (most commonly) they may all be combined into one or two visits.
+In the event that all three visits are held on one day, the highest amount of £110 will be paid to the participant.
+If the three visits are spread across two days, participants will be paid for both days, as applicable.
+3All participants who are challenged will be paid for the Challenge visit, receive the 10 days off work reimbursement, reimbursement for D1 to D14 and reimbursement for the PD visit only (not subsequent PD visits), regardless of whether they are diagnosed.

-$^{^{1}}$ The ultrasound visit may occur on a separate day from the screening visit.
+1 The ultrasound visit may occur on a separate day from the screening visit.
 The total payment for completing screening will be the same (£110) regardless of whether the visit occurred on the same day or a separate day.